dbddv01/GPT-Sequencer/README.md

 # Application Overview

-This application represents a cutting-edge, chat-based platform designed to offer dynamic interactions with users by processing inputs and delivering personalized responses.
+This application represents a chat-based platform designed to offer dynamic interactions with users by processing inputs and delivering personalized responses.
 At its core, it employs a Language Learning Model (LLM) to comprehend and generate text, creating an engaging user experience.
 This system is a work in progress, demonstrating functionality while being open to future enhancements and optimizations.

 ## Key Features